flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     ![msfs-controller-options-filter](../../assets/flypados3/throttle-calibration/msfs-controller-options-filter.png)

 ??? tip "Test the Movement of the Throttle in the Cockpit Now!"
     The throttle in the cockpit should now move in the correct direction.
-If not check the `Reverse Axis` box here:
+If not, check the `Reverse Axis` box here:

     ![Reverse Axis Box](../../assets/flypados3/throttle-calibration/reverse-axis-box.png "Reverse Axis Box"){loading=lazy}

-    !!! warning "Don't worry if the throttle does move all the way or moves too far into reverse now.
+    !!! warning "Don't worry wether the throttle does move all the way or moves too far into reverse now.
 Only the movement direction is important at this point. "

 ### 4. Reverser Setup (when not on axis)

-If your throttle does not have a range for the reverser there are two ways to activate and simulate reverser with buttons.
+If your throttle does not have a range for the reverser, there are two ways to activate and simulate reverser with buttons.

 ??? note "How to Set Up Reverser: Controller With a Separate Button or Key"
     Microsoft Flight Simulator allows the mapping of a key or button to use the normal throttle axis as the reverser axis.
-To configure this chose a key or button on your controller and map it like this:
+To configure this, choose a key or button on your controller and map it like this:

      ![Reverser Button Configuration](../../assets/flypados3/throttle-calibration/reverser-hold.png "Reverser Button Configuration"){loading=lazy}

-    To activate the reverser hold the configured button while applying thrust with your thrust lever.
-Instead of forward thrust this will apply reverse thrust.
+    To activate the reverser, hold the configured button while applying thrust with your thrust lever.
+Instead of forward thrust, this will apply reverse thrust.
 The cockpit levers will move backwards into the reverser range.

-    Alternatively you can use `TOGGLE THROTTLE REVERSE THRUST` to use a button or key to activate reverse thrust.
-While this is active you can push the throttle forward to increase reverse thrust.
-To deactivate reverse thrust you need to press the mapped key/button again.
+    Alternatively, you can use `TOGGLE THROTTLE REVERSE THRUST` to use a button or key to activate reverse thrust.
+While this is active, you can push the throttle forward to increase reverse thrust.
+To deactivate reverse thrust, you need to press the mapped key/button again.

     ![Reverser Toggle](../../assets/flypados3/throttle-calibration/reverser-toggle-hold.png "Reverser Toggle")

 ??? note "How to Set Up Reverser: Controllers With Buttons Built Into the Throttle"
     Some controllers have built in buttons that activate when the throttle is moved into the reverse position.
-With these controllers you can't use the above method as you would have to move the throttles forward to increase reverse thrust.
+With these controllers, you can't use the above method, as you would have to move the throttles forward to increase reverse thrust.
 But this would release the reverse button and apply normal forward thrust.

-    To simulate reverse thrust with these throttle controllers you can map the reverser button(s) to the `THROTTLE 1/2 DECREASE`.
-So as long as you keep the controller levers in the reverse position the throttle will be decreased up to full reverse thrust.
-To stop reverse thrust you would move the throttle forward (button will be released) and apply a little thrust so the throttle moves to a non-reverse value again.
+    To simulate reverse thrust with these throttle controllers, you can map the reverser button(s) to the `THROTTLE 1/2 DECREASE`.
+So, as long as you keep the controller levers in the reverse position, the throttle will be decreased up to full reverse thrust.
+To stop reverse thrust, you would move the throttle forward (button will be released) and apply a little thrust, so the throttle moves to a non-reverse value again.

     ??? note "Example: Honeycomb Bravo Throttle Quadrant" The mapping required for the Bravo is shown in this screenshot:

         ![Bravo-MSFS-Mapping](../../assets/flypados3/throttle-calibration/bravo-msfs-mapping1.png "Bravo-MSFS-Mapping"){loading=lazy}

         The `THROTTLE 1/2 DECREASE` mapping to `Buttons 10,26` and `Buttons 11,27` simulates the reverser when the Bravo's reverser lever is lifted (buttons 10 and 11) and the thrust lever is pulled back (buttons 26 and 27).
-This activates the buttons configured in the image above and in turn decreases throttle power to negative values for the reverser.
+This activates the buttons configured in the image above, and in turn decreases throttle power to negative values for the reverser.

-        If you release the reverser levers (buttons 10+11) the mapping to `THROTTLE CUT` activates and put the thrust back to idle.
+        If you release the reverser levers (buttons 10+11) the mapping to `THROTTLE CUT` activates and puts the thrust back to idle.

-        If you use the GA levers you will need to map the reverser to some other button, e.g. on your yoke/side stick, as the reverser buttons (10, 11) will not be there.
+        If you use the GA levers you will need to map the reverser to some other button, e.g., on your yoke/side stick, as the reverser buttons (10, 11) will not be there.

 ### 5. Test